Tilley02/Poker-AI/user_manual/user_manual.md

 **Call Button:**
 The Player will call the AI's bet.
 This means they want to bet the same amount as the AI has, (Don't want to raise or fold).

-Its important to note that only Three of these buttons are avaialble to a player at any one time.
+Its important to note that only three of these buttons are avaialble to a player at any one time.
 While Fold and Raise are always available to the player, the Check and Call button availability is determined by the current situation in the game.
 If it is the player's turn and their bet is the same as the AI, (The AI hasn't raised), the check button will be avaiable, (There is no bet to call).
 However, if the player hasnt matched the AI's bet, the call button will be available, (As you cannot check when there is a raised bet).